 Contains seven pieces of correspondence within the Best family, along with annotation from Tony Sarg explaining the authors and contents of the letters.
 Also includes a memorandum detailing the induction of Francis Best into the office of Customer, a customs official.
 Also in this folder is a memorial to the House of Commons by Charles Best concerning the lunatic asylum in York.

-Contains 10 letters from several families, including Daltons, McGowans, Norcliffes, and Hoyes.
+Contains 10 letters from several families, including Daltons, McGowans, Norcliffes, Pawsons, and Wolffs.
 Some letters have explanatory notes from Tony Sarg.

-Box 2 Folder 8 Diary of trip to England by grandmother of Tony Sarg, 1845
+Box 2 Folder 8: Diary of trip to England by Mary Ellen Best Sarg, 1845

 Contains four letters to and from members of the Sarg family.
 1842 letter from F. H. Sarg to his daughter is in French.
 Tony Sarg attached explanatory note to 1888 letter from Mary Ellen Sarg to Tony’s mother.